amzn/app-platform/docs/scopes.md

 1. This annotation is required to support constructor injection.
 2. This annotation ensures that there is only ever a single instance of `AndroidLocationProvider` in the `AppScope`.
 3. This annotation ensures that when somebody injects `LocationProvider`, then they get the singleton instance of `AndroidLocationProvider`.

+!!! note

+    The `@ContributesBinding` annotation will generate a component interface with bindings for `LocationProvider` and `Scoped`.
+The generated interface will be added automatically to the `AppScope`.
+No further manual step is needed.